TinyTitan/Numeric-Integration/README.md

 Most calculus courses cover "Riemann Integration", or the process of drawing infinitely many, infinitely small rectangles under the curve of a function in order to calculate its area.
 However, if we just want a good approximation, we only need finitely many rectangles -- perhaps only a few thousand or less.
 This type of Riemann Integration is perfect for a computer, because we can let it do the hard work of dividing up the interval into rectangles and summing their areas.

-This tutorial is split into three parts:
+This tutorial is split into four parts:

+1. `riemann-no-loops.py`
 1. `riemann.py`
 1. `riemann-parallel.py`
 1. `riemann-parallel-plotting.py`

 ### Part 1

-In the `riemann.py` file, we go over how to approximate the definite integral of the `Sine` function over the interval `[0, 2 * Pi]`.
-We begin by splitting the interval into 10 rectangles, and the width of each rectangle is `2 * Pi / 10`.
+In the `riemann-no-loops.py` file, we go over how to approximate the definite integral of the `Sine` function over the interval `[0, 2 * Pi]`.
+We begin by splitting the interval into 4 rectangles, and the width of each rectangle is `2 * Pi / 4`.
 We calculate the height of each rectangle by finding the value of the `Sine` function at the left hand side of where we want the rectangle to be.

 This will not be a perfect estimate, because the tops of the rectangles will be flat while the real `Sine` function continues to curve, but eventually we will make the rectangles so small that the difference between the rectangles and the actual curve is almost zero.